vincentgoudard/ReactiveJohn/README.md

 Licence
 ------
-If you happen to use John, please let me know what uts about!
+If you happen to use John, please let me know what about your project!
-And if you have troubles using it, please let me knos abouotutè
+And if you have troubles using it, please fill an issue!